 This cat had little chance of being adopted because of all his conditions, but luckily a member of the Humane Society of the United States Animal Rescue Team contacted a friend, and Orren was adopted right away.

-Even with his disabilities, Orren is an extremely lovable cat who gets pampered by his new owner.
+Even with his disabilities, Orren was an extremely lovable cat who got pampered by his new human.

 4. Grumpy Cat

 She may have achieved celebrity status during her lifetime, but did you know she also had a disability?
 She had feline dwarfism along with an underbite.

 Even though the world still loves her, that wasn’t always the case.
 Thankfully her human adopted her even with her different looking face and body.

 Grumpy Cat is proof that adopting a kitty with a disability can be just as great as adopting any other cat.
 And who knows?
 They may change your life — and the lives of many, many adoring fans — for the better.

 Senior kitties like 20-year-old Dexter — you read that right!
 20 years old! — have an extremely difficult time getting adopted.